 4. Choose typography that matches your visual style

 Typography is one of those things that goes unnoticed if it’s done well, but sticks out like a sore thumb if it’s not.
-Allowing font choices to slip under your radar can really cheapen your brand.
+Allowing font choices to slip under your radar can really cheapen your corporate identity.

 To enhance your brand experience, use a brand style guide to ensure you’re applying typography consistently across your collateral.